nshimaza/thread-supervisor/README.md

 ### Mutable variables are shared

-There is no "share nothing" concept in this package.
-Message passed from one process to another process is shared between both processes.
+While "share nothing" is a key concept of Erlang, there is no such guarantee in this package.
+Message passed from one Haskell thread to another thread is shared between both threads.
 This isn't a problem as long as message content is normal Haskell object.
 Normal Haskell object is immutable.
 Nobody mutates its value.
 So, in normal Haskell object, sharing is identical to copying.

 However, when you pass mutable object like IORef, MVar, or TVar, do it with care.
-Those object can be mutated by other process.
+Those object can be mutated by other thread.

-### Dynamic processes are always `Temporary` processes
+### Dynamic children are always `Temporary`

-Process created by `newChild` always created as `Temporary` process regardless which restart type is designated in its spec.  `Temporary` processes are never been restarted by supervisor.  `Permanent` or `Transient` process must be a part of process list given to supervisor spec.
+Child thread created by `newChild` always created as `Temporary` child regardless which restart type is designated in its spec.  `Temporary` children are never been restarted by supervisor.  `Permanent` or `Transient` child must be a part of `ChildSpec` list given to supervisor spec.

 ### No `shutdown` method to terminate child

 When supervisor terminates its children, supervisor always throw asynchronous exception to children.
-There is no option like `exit(Child, shutdown)` in Erlang/OTP.
+There is no option like `exit(Child, shutdown)` found in Erlang/OTP.

 You must implement appropriate resource cleanup on asynchronous exception.